 The Nbsf_Management service is used to provide:

-- a PDU session binding functionality, which ensures that an AF request for a certain PDU Session reaches the relevant PCF holding that PDU Session information, or ensures that the same PCF is selected for multiple PDU sessions.
+- a PCF for a PDU session binding functionality, which ensures that an AF request for a certain PDU Session reaches the relevant PCF holding that PDU Session information, or ensures that the same PCF is selected for multiple PDU sessions.

+- a PCF for a MBS session binding functionality, which ensures that an AF request for a certain MBS Session reaches the relevant PCF holding that MBS Session information.

 - a PCF for a UE binding functionality, which ensures that an AF request for Access and Mobility related Policy Authorization for a UE reaches the relevant PCF for a UE holding the AM Policy Association.